SafetyLight/SafetyLight/README.md

 SafetyLight helps businesses illuminate their path to a **secure and compliant information security management program** (ISMP).
 SafetyLight specializes in cybersecurity consulting and secure software development, providing insights and expertise meet your specific  needs and enhance your information security capabilities.

-Our mission is to make security and compliance approachable, actionable, and effective without unnecessary complexity.
+SafetyLight's mission is to make security and compliance approachable, actionable, and effective without unnecessary complexity.

 ---

-## 🌟 Services We Offer
+## 🌟 SafetyLight Services

 ### 🔐 **Cybersecurity Consulting**
 - **Program Maturity Assessments**: Assess gaps and plan for their closure.